middletonk/redbot-pa-system/README.md

-# PA — Discord Soundboard PA System (Redbot cog)
+# PA: Discord Soundboard PA System (Redbot cog)

-Broadcasts a soundboard sound to every populated voice channel in a server, one channel at a time (or several in parallel, if you configure helper bots) — like an old-school building PA system, but for Discord voice channels.
+Broadcasts a soundboard sound to every populated voice channel in a server, one channel at a time (or several in parallel, if you configure helper bots) - like an old-school building PA system, but for Discord voice channels.
+This is intended for in-person LAN parties, tournaments and large Discords with elastic channel counts where users may need directions sent en masse.

 ## Features